 • immediately prior to the individual’s death,

-• immediately after the payment of any PCLS to which the individual becomes entitled under section 166(2) of FA2004, and
+• immediately after the payment of any PCLS to which the individual becomes entitled immediately before death, and

 • in such order as may be decided by the LPR.

-Therefore, where there are multiple lump sum death benefit payments paid it will be for the LPR to decide the order in which the payments are made which will in turn determine which payments are subject to income tax when the LSDBA is exhausted.
+Therefore, where there are multiple LSDB payments, it will be for the LPR to decide the order in which the payments are made which will in turn determine which payments are subject to income tax once the LSDBA is exhausted.